How SIGnet groups work

 SIGnet groups are not investment clubs, there is no collective investment or group pots, instead each member invests in their own time and in their own way as a purely private matter.

-Privacy is paramount, what you invest in and what you are worth are your private affairs.
+Privacy is paramount, how much you invest and what you are worth are your private business.
 When discussing changes in portfolios there is no discussion of actual figures, percentages are used instead.

-The SIGnet group’s emphasis is on investment techniques and knowledge, not tips.
+The SIGnet group’s emphasis is on investment techniques and knowledge – no SIGnet member is giving financial advice.

 Joining a SIGnet Group

-SIGnet members can express an interest in one of our groups by filling in this short form.
+Existing SIGnet members looking to switch groups or join a second group can express this interest by filling in this short form.
 Make sure that you are logged in to our website before selecting the form, so that we can validate your membership.
-See this if you are not sure how to log in.
+Get help logging in.

-When new or existing SIGnet members express an interest in joining a group, we will inform that group’s Convener.
+When new or existing SIGnet members express an interest in joining a group with vacancies, we will inform that group’s Convener.
 The Convener will then make contact with the applicant and take matters from there.